brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 There's a lot of variety in these placeholder lambdas.
 Some languages number their parameters and let you write whatever you want (Swift starts numbering at `0`, Elixir at `1`, Clojure also at `1` but also provides `%` as a shorthand), Kotlin only provides the special variable `it` to be the first parameter and has no support if you want others.

 Scala is unique in that it only provides `_`, but that placeholder refers to a different parameter on each use.
 So `_ > _` is a binary predicate that checks if the first parameter is greater than the second.
+Boost.HOF does the same with its unnamed placeholders [@boost.hof.unnamed].

 Now, for this particular example, we also have library solutions available to us, and have for quite some time.
-There are several libraries *just in Boost* that allow for either `_1 < 0` or `_ < 0` to mean the same thing as illustrated above (Boost.HOF's `_` behaves similar to Scala - at least to the extent that is possible in a library).
+There are several libraries *just in Boost* that allow for either `_1 < 0` or `_ < 0` to mean the same thing as illustrated above.
 Having placeholder lambdas is quite popular precisely because there's no noise; when writing a simple expression, having to deal with the ceremony of introducing names and dealing with the return type is excessive.
-For instance, to implement [@P2321R1]'s `zip`, you need to dereference all the iterators in a tuple:
+For instance, to implement [@P2321R1]'s `zip`, you need to dereference all the iterators in a tuple (this uses Boost.Lambda2 [@boost.lambda2]):

 ::: cmptable
 ### Regular Lambda